shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/Simulator/simulator.md

 The Silencer setting can be checked, but it is not affected in the sound field.

-When "Enable" of Modulation is set to "On", the modulation is reflected in the sound field.
+When "Mod enable" is set, the modulation is reflected in the sound field.
-Specify the index of modulation data to be applied by "Index".
-When "Auto play" is set to On, the index is automatically incremented.

-> Note: The timing of modulation by Auto play is different from the actual timing.

-In addition, how the sound pressure is modulated is shown in this tab.

-If an STM is transmitted, the information of the STM is displayed.
-The index of STM data to be displayed is specified by "Index".
+The index of modulation data and STM is determined by system time.
+"System time" represents the system time, which is elapsed time in nanoseconds since January 1, 2000, 0:00:00.

-If "Auto play" is set to "On", the index is automatically incremented.
+When "Auto play" is set, the system time is automatically incremented.

-> Note: The timing of modulation by Auto play is different from the actual timing.
+Other wise, you can set the system time manually.

 ### Others